 Belgian Australian Cobberdog Breeder.

-Belle and Rosie are expecting!
+Belle and Rosie gave birth on

 Katey's hips/elbows/knees are tested